The Growth and Geographical Variation of Nursing Home Self-Pay Prices

 - We show that nursing home prices have consistently outpaced both the consumer and medical care inflations.
 While it may partly reflect better quality and more comprehensive services provided at nursing homes over the study period, private-pay residents still face greater financial burdens.
 Given the significant portion of the elderly’s wealth at stake, it is important to understand whether the escalating prices mostly reflect better quality, or to some extent, are the results of market inefficiencies.

-- We find statistically significant price differences between the for-profit and nonprofit, as well as chain and nonchain, nursing homes.
-The results suggest that when evaluating the value of nursing home care (quality over price), the private-pay price is an important factor to consider in future analyses.
+- We find statistically significant price differences between the FP and NFP as well as chain and nonchain nursing homes.
+The results suggest that when evaluating the value of nursing home care (quality over price), the priv

 Huang, Sean Shenghsiu, Richard A. Hirth, Jane Banaszak-Holl, and Stephanie Yuan.
 2019.
 “The Growth and Geographical Variation of Nursing Home Self-Pay Prices.”
 Ann Arbor, MI: University of Michigan Retirement Research Center (MRRC) Working Paper, WP 2019-397. https://mrdrc.isr.umich.edu/publications/papers/pdf/wp397.pdf